Anastasia-Labs/aiken-design-patterns/README.md

    occurances of each parameter

 This pattern provides two sets of functions.
-One for applying parameter(s) in the target script (i.e. the minting script in the example above), and one for wrapping your parameterized scripts with.
+One for applying parameter(s) in the dependent script (i.e. the minting script in the example above), and one for wrapping your parameterized scripts with.

 After defining your parameterized scripts, you'll need to generate instances of